Do People With Alzheimer’s Know They Have It?

 Advertisement

-So, if someone diagnosed with Alzheimer’s also has anosognosia, they won’t know or believe that they have it.
+So, if someone is diagnosed with Alzheimer’s and also has anosognosia, they won’t know or believe that they have it.

 Each person is unique, so the symptoms of anosognosia might vary.
 Symptoms may also change over time and might even change during a day.

-Because of this inconsistent behavior, some family and friends might not even know that there’s something wrong even if they do notice that some behaviors seem unusual.
+Because of this inconsistent behavior, some family and friends might not even know something is wrong, even if they notice that some behaviors seem unusual.

 When someone is in denial, they’re aware of a fact, but refuse to accept it.